Denys Lasdun: University buildings

 Elements of Lasdun's most famous style, which combined cubic towers, bare concrete and jutting foyers, which was compared by some to Frank Lloyd Wright, can be found in his first educational buildings, the Fitzwilliam College, Cambridge and the Royal College of Physicians in Regent's Park, the latter of which compared favourably to the surrounding buildings by John Nash.
 More extensive was his design for the University of East Anglia.
 This consisted of a series of classrooms and laboratories connected by walkways, and glazed residential quarters shaped like ziggurats.
-Following this acclaimed design Lasdun designed two buildings for the University of London, one for SOAS (1970) and another for the Institute of Education (1970–1976), which was particularly controversial in its insertion into the previous street plan of squares and terraces, which it tried to replicate in a more Brutalist manner.
-The expressed staircases make references to Wells Coates and Louis Kahn and Lasdun's masterplanning created a new public square.
+Following this acclaimed design Lasdun designed two buildings for the University of London, one for SOAS (1970) and another for the Institute of Education (1970–1976) (now a part of UCL), which was particularly controversial by its insertion into the previous street plan of squares and terraces, which Lasdun claimed to respect though in a more Brutalist language.
+The expressed fire escape staircases make references to Wells Coates and Louis Kahn and Lasdun's masterplanning created a new semi-public square over car parking.
 The building is now listed Grade II*.

 Late work

-The most famous and disputed of the architect's work is his Royal National Theatre on London's South Bank.
-Prince Charles compared it to a nuclear power station but it was popular with other traditionalists, with John Betjeman writing Lasdun a letter in praise of its design.
-Lasdun (or his firm Lasdun, Softley and Partners) designed the neighbouring IBM headquarters (finished 1985) as a continuity with the theatre.
-His European Investment Bank in Luxembourg was similar.
-The last work produced by the firm in London was an office block called Milton Gate near the Barbican Estate, which in its use of green-tinted glazing represented a departure from his familiar bare concrete style.
+The most celebrated of the architect's work is his Royal National Theatre on London's South Bank.
+King Charles compared it to a nuclear power station but it was popular with other traditionalists, with John Betjeman writing Lasdun a letter in praise of its design.
+Lasdun (or his firm Lasdun, Softley and Partners) designed the neighbouring IBM headquarters (finished 1985) as a low-rise setting for the theatre.
+His European Investment Bank in Luxembourg deployed a similar layered low-rise design approach.
+The last works produced by the firm were an office block, Milton Gate, Chiswell Street, London clad in green-tinted glazing and 10 Fenchurch Street, London clad in aluminium; Lasdun's design involvement with these was very slight.

 Lasdun was awarded the RIBA Royal Gold Medal in 1977.
 His drawings and papers are available for consultation at the RIBA Drawings & Archives Collections.
 Despite the controversy of much of his work, most of Lasdun's surviving buildings are listed, although his 1958 Peter Robinson department store on London's Strand was demolished in the 1990s.

 Lasdun died on 11 January 2001 aged 86.

 National Life Stories conducted an oral history interview (C467/9) with Denys Lasdun in 1996-97 for its Architects Lives' collection held by the British Library.

+Honours

+Lasdun was appointed a Member of the Order of the British Empire (MBE) in June 1945, and promoted to Commander of the Order of the British Empire (CBE) in the 1965 New Year Honours.
+He was knighted in the 1976 Birthday Honours, and appointed a Member of the Order of the Companions of Honour (CH) in the 1995 Birthday Honours for services to architecture.